-The SEC Accession Process is based on a simple 3 stage process:
+The SEC Accession Process is based on a simple three stage process:

-- ✓ Submit an Accession Application Form to the SECAS Helpdesk containing your contact, organisation & license information.
+- ✓ Submit an Accession Application Form to the SECAS Helpdesk containing your contact, organisation & licence information.

 - ✓ Submit the Application fee of £540 (and £1 payment for a share in SECCo, which is mandatory for Energy Licensees and optional for non-Energy Licensees).
 SECAS will provide you with an invoice and details to make the payment by electronic bank transfer.

 - ✓ Receive an Accession Agreement by email from SECCo.

 - ✓ Sign but do not date two copies of the Accession Agreement.

 - ✓ Return the Accession Agreement to SECAS by email.

-- ✓ Receive countersigned Accession Agreement from SECCo after next SECCo Board meeting (typically occurring the second Friday of each month after the SEC Panel meeting).
+- ✓ Receive countersigned Accession Agreement from SECCo after next SECCo Board meeting (typically occurring on the second Friday of each month after the SEC Panel meeting).

 - ✓ Receive the Share Certificate (if applicable) for SECCo.

 - ✓ Receive Party Signifier and ID Allocation EUI-64 Compliant identifier range.

-We recommend that you submit the signed Accession Agreement to SECAS at least one week before the SECCo Board Meeting to ensure that you will accede to the SEC at the next Board Meeting.
+We recommend that you submit the signed Accession Agreement to SECAS at least one week before the next SECCo Board Meeting to ensure that you will accede to the SEC when the Board next meets.
 Please check the Meetings Calendar to see when the Board will next meet.

 Where to begin your accession?

 Please read the Guidance Document available below.
-Once you have completed the Accession Application Form, please send it to our Helpdesk along with the relevant Accession Fee by either email or post.
-The Accession Fee can be paid by either electronic bank transfer or cheque.
-If you are posting, please send the required documents to the following address:
+Once you have completed the Online Accession Application Form, please submit it along with the relevant Accession Fee.
+The Accession Fee can be paid by electronic bank transfer.

 Once an Applicant accedes to the SEC, they will be allocated an EUI-64 Compliant Identifier range and Party Signifier.
-They will then be eligible to start the User Entry Process in order to become a DCC User.
+They will then be eligible to start the User Entry Process (UEP) to become a DCC User.